bioexcel/qmmm_bpg/system_preparation/system_preparation.rst

 - `AMBER parameter database <http://research.bmh.manchester.ac.uk/bryce/amber/>`_ : Parameters for use  with the AMBER forcefield for an extensive list of cofactors and other organic molecules.
 - `AMBER DYES forcefield <https://github.com/t-/amber-dyes>`_ : Parameters for use with the AMBER forcefield for the most common dyes.

-Additionally, it is worth mentioning the `Open Force Field Initiative <https://openforcefield.org>`_ to escape from typical forcefield atomtypes and use chemical perception to parameterise organic molecules.
+Additionally, it is worth mentioning the `Open Force Field Initiative <https://openforcefield.org>`_ which is actively working to develop new forcefileds that escape from typical forcefield atomtypes and use chemical perception to parameterise organic molecules.

 ------------------------------------------------
 Preparing topology and coordinate files for CP2K